 Emily Höckert, Post-doc researcher

-Emily Höckert (D. Soc.Sci, University of Lapland) is Tourism researcher specialized in questions around ethics, hospitality and multispecies storytelling in tourism settings.
-Her research explores the multiple ways in which different kinds of hosts and guests – human and non-human – welcome and take care of each other.
-Emily is the author of Negotiating Hospitality (2018), and co-author of Researching with Proximity (2023) and Disruptive Tourism and Its Untidy Guests (2014), which all discuss about relational ways of being, knowing and becoming.
+Emily Höckert (D. Soc.Sci, University of Lapland) is a Tourism researcher specialized in questions around ethics, hospitality and multispecies storytelling in tourism settings.
+Together with the ILA group, her research explores the multiple ways in which different kinds of hosts and guests – human and non-human – welcome and take care of each other.
+She approaches the questions of hospitality and ethics of care at the crossroads of hermeneutic phenomenology, postcolonial philosophy, and feminist new materialism.
+Emily is the author of Negotiating Hospitality (2018) and co-author of Researching with Proximity (2023) and Disruptive Tourism and Its Untidy Guests (2014), which all discuss relational ways of being, knowing, and becoming.

-Emily is a coordinator of Sustainable Naturecultures and Multispecies Futures – research community at the the University of Lapland.
-The research community brings together scientists from across Social Sciences disciplines, in a time of planetary change.
-Emily has earlier worked in ARCTISEN-project, which focused on enhancing culturally sensitive tourism across the Arctic.
+Emily worked earlier as a coordinator of the Sustainable Naturecultures and Multispecies Futures research community at the University of Lapland; a community that brings together scientists from across Social Science disciplines and Arts during a time of planetary change.
+Emily has also worked on the ARCTISEN project, which focused on enhancing culturally sensitive tourism across the Arctic.